-Turn away your awareness from your pain point to your breathing, open to its presence, and you will discover that breath awareness is a tool that can help you relieve your pain, both by relaxing you, addressing the breath to the pain point and by taking the power away from the issue by changing your focus of attention.
+Turn away your awareness from your pain point to your breathing, open to its presence, and you will discover that breath awareness is a tool that can help you relieve your pain, both by relaxing you, addressing the breath to the pain point, and by taking the power away from the issue by changing your focus of attention.
 It generates a willingness to coexist with what is to approach it with a fundamental yes to life.
-It allows you to soften the way in which you unintentionally grip your discomfort and slowly, let the pain move through.
+It allows you to soften the way in which you unintentionally grip your discomfort and slowly let the pain move through.

 You will soon find that most of the snakes that bother your breathing are not in the desert.
 They wait on pathways in your mind.
 They may very well rattle your breathing, sometimes before you’re fully aware of their presence, but they are not as dangerous as you might fear.
 By becoming conscious of your breathing, your unconscious reactions can soften.
-You may be left with some realistic challenges, but fewer ghosts and shadows.
-Your breath the life-giver and the healer not only the needs of your body but those of your mind and spirit as well.
+You may be left with some realistic challenges but fewer ghosts and shadows.
+Your breath is the life-giver and the healer, not only the needs of your body but those of your mind and spirit as well.

-When we move with awareness of our breath, whatever we are doing, either body movement or any other activity becomes a dynamic meditation: this means that we are completely present in whatever we are doing and we are in this moment only!
+When we move with awareness of our breath, whatever we are doing, either body movement or any other activity becomes a dynamic meditation: this means that we are completely present in whatever we are doing, and we are in this moment only!

 Proper breathing can help you release stress and be more relaxed.
 It will also bring you peace and frees you from overthinking.
-From the moment your start your existence on this planet, to the moment when you leave it, you breathe.
+From the moment your start your existence on this planet to the moment when you leave it, you breathe.
 It is impossible to live without breathing.
 So, if this is a so important activity, why do we neglect it so much?

-Many people would say that there is no need to be aware of breathing, or that it is just a loss of time.
+Many people would say that there is no need to be aware of breathing or that it is just a loss of time.
 There are more important things to do, right?
 Well, this is not quite true.
 There is a great possibility that your life will be chaotic if you neglect your fundamental source of life: your breath.
 Take a few moments and just breathe.
 Feel your nostrils, the lungs, feel your body becoming full of breath and then release it.
 That’s right, become aware of your breath at this moment.